-Please note that overhead costs are NOT eligible and that the approved teams need to prove all actually incurred costs in their financial reports, including receipts, payroll (in the case of personnel), invoices for external services, etc. The PEIP Teams' Budget Estimate is due by Monday 31 October 2022 (23:59 Berlin time), the PEIP Midterm Financial Report by Friday 31 March 2023 (23:59 Berlin time), and the PEIP Final Financial Report by Thursday 15 June 2023 (23:59 Berlin time).
+Please note that overhead costs are NOT eligible and that the approved team need to prove all actually incurred costs in the financial reports, including receipts, payroll (in the case of personnel), invoices for external services, etc. The PEIP Team's Budget Estimate is due by Monday 18 September 2023 (23:59 Berlin time), the PEIP Midterm Financial Report by Tuesday 2 January 2024 (23:59 Berlin time), and the PEIP Final Financial Report by Monday 15 April 2024 (23:59 Berlin time).